Former IRS Revenue Officer

 What can we do when a revenue officer is lied and blocked our Offer in Compromise submission?
 He keeps saying that we are delaying and we have been 100% proactive and he is delaying.
 My accountant is afraid to be aggressive with him.

-Asked by MVP over 7 years ago
+Asked by MVP about 8 years ago

 If you're having difficulty with an IRS employee, it's perfectly within your rights as a taxpayer to speak with his/her Group Manager.